-The Library's total funding for 2006 has improved slightly if compared to that of 2005 but it mainly covers the increasing expenses.
+The Library's total funding for 2007 has again improved slightly if compared to that of 2006 but it mainly covers the increasing expenses and a larger part was external funding.
+The general goal by the state is to make the public-sector more effective.

 The main part of the development work is still being carried out with the help of externally funded projects..
-The grant needed for financing the measures required by the revised Legal Deposit Act is included in the Library's regular budget.
-Additional resources for establishing a National Digitisation Centre has been received from the Ministry of Education and the County Administrative Board of Eastern Finland.
+The grant needed for financing the measures required by the revised Legal Deposit Act is included in the Library's regular budget but only for one year at a time.
+Additional resources for establishing a National Digitisation Centre has been received from the Ministry of Education, € 1,8 million for two years and from the County Administrative Board of Eastern Finland.

-The size of external funding in 2006 was €3,1 million.
-The sum raised from priced services has decreased to €1,6 million.
-The Library's total funding in 2006 was €23,8 million of which the budgetary part was €19 million.
+The size of external funding in 2007 was almost \notin 5 million.
+The sum raised from priced services has decreased to \notin 0,9 million.
+The Library's total funding in 2007 was \notin 24,8 million of which the budgetary part was \notin 18,9 million.